2026 EditionThe School Photography Industry Report

 What this means for studios

-Assume price is now the default objection.
 Make the value obvious before the number is seen, what's included and why it's worth it, rather than defending the price after the fact.
+A confident price with the worth spelled out outperforms a quiet low one.

 FINDING 02· Single choice